arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 # Practice
-### Lab 1: How to edit files on our local machine and run the code on the virtual machine
+### Lab 1: Editing and running code
+#### Objective: Learn to edit files on our local machine and run the code on the virtual machine
 Add a file `test.py` to `~/Development/datascience/repos/` with the following two lines:
 ```
 import pandas